MONEYLIZARD

 "I Won't Back Down"

 Tom Petty recorded this song in April of 1989 as the lead single on the album "Full Moon Fever".
 The song, written and recorded by Petty and Jeff Lynne, included George Harrison and Roy Orbison as vocalists.
 Petty's musical career was inspired by watching the Beatles perform live on the Ed Sullivan show.
-The album peaked at #3 on the Billbord Top 200 and was certified 5X platinum in the USA.
+The album peaked at #3 on the Billboard Top 200 and was certified 5X platinum in the USA.
 Sadly, Tom Petty died of an accidental drug overdose in 2017.

 The message I derive from this song is to hold your ground in the face of uncertainty like the period we are now facing.
 People like me, who like to research and pick their own investments, and even professional investment advisors put a great deal of time and energy into choosing the right investment mix for themselves and clients.
-Why should we abandon all that work every time something happens in Washingtom or talk of recession is all over the financial news media?
+Why should we abandon all that work every time something happens in Washington or talk of recession is all over the financial news media?
 I have lived through many recessions, regime changes, financial crises, hyper-inflation, wars, and even a global pandemic and every time my portfolio recovers and goes on to new highs.
 The "experts" on TV would love to scare people into selling stock at a market low and convert to a large cash position but that is exactly what NOT to do.
 The fact is that you should be buying when good companies are being punished by policies beyond their control.

 Nearly every evening, while I enjoy my favorite beverage, I watch my favorite financial show "Fast Money" on CNBC.
 The panelists and guests are very knowledgeable about stocks, bonds, trade, and political risks.
 I will listen and try to learn from them but rarely act on their recommendations because their message is largely geared toward traders, not investors.
 They are expressing opinions which are often debated and hotly disagreed on.
 Everyone has an opinion and I have mine.
 I can be right on my forecasts just as often as the experts and wrong just as often too.
 I don't need their mistakes added to my own.
 It is also important to remember that these people must fill one hour of content every night.
 This results in a lot of rambling talk that really tells you nothing about the direction of markets.
 Sometime I think that divergent opinions are staged just to spice-up the show and provide minutes of content.
 I won't make investment decisions based on financial drivel.

 If you make your own financial decisions, stay true to your choices of stocks, bonds, asset allocation, and tax strategies.
 If you find that your investments are out of favor, just wait and the pundits will love them again for the same reasons that you found them attractive in the first place.
-Like Tom sang, "Hold your ground, don't back down.
+Like Tom sang, "Hold your ground, don't back down."
 Just remember, like the experts, you have the right to be wrong.

 Thursday, April 3, 2025